rosettatype/legible-typography/_chapters/4-what-is-measured-and-how.md

 direction with increases in visual angle until we are able to identity the image.

-Question: Explain why the distance threshold measure needs to start with an image that is too far away to identify and is then moved closer.
+> Question: Explain why the distance threshold measure needs to start with an image that is too far away to identify and is then moved closer.
 If you are not sure, read on to find the answer.
+{: .question }

 The accounts of older methods to test legibility include descriptions of tools which measured thresholds and more general approaches to using